Regular Weekly Meetings

 Getting to Know You

-After the meeting, if you have to get away promptly that's just fine.
+After each meeting, if you have to get away promptly that's just fine.
 If you have a few minutes to spare, however, you won't find a warmer or friendlier group of people anywhere.
+This is especially the case after our Sunday morning service when most people stay behind to enjoy light refreshments together.

 It's a great time to make new friends and to cement older friendships.